commercialhaskell/stack/doc/build_overview.md

   snapshot packages that have been replaced.
 * Apply the `flags` and `ghc-options` by name to these packages overwriting any previous values coming from a snapshot.
-If any values are specified but no matching package is found, it's an error.
-If a flag is not defined in the corresponding package cabal file, it's an error.
+If any values are specified but no matching package is found, it is an error.
+If a flag is not defined in the corresponding package cabal file, it is an error.
 * We are now left with the following:
     * A wanted compiler version
     * A map from package name to immutable packages with package config (flags,